How do you define intelligent automation?

 Sort by:

-CISO/CPO & Adjunct Law Professor in Finance (non-banking)a year ago
+CISO/CPO & Adjunct Law Professor in Finance (non-banking)2 years ago

 I think of intelligent automation as a repetitive process with a feedback loop to ensure the task doesn’t vary too far from the central line of expected performance along with output on potential improvements to the overall process.